 Plastic has contributed to the advancement of humankind, but we have reached a point where plastic consumption has become too much.
 Consumerism has made us think that everything has to be wrapped in plastic when it is not.

 So in celebration of Earth Day, I am taking to heart this year’s theme which is ‘End Plastic Pollution’.
 We cannot totally obliterate plastic because the modern world still needs it.
 But what we can do to help solve one of our environmental problems today is to reduce our consumption of plastic.
 We cannot blame others for their irresponsibility if we ourselves are also part of the problem.
-Even if we throw our plastics properly on our garbage bins, the fact that we are still buying products and items wrapped in plastic still makes us one of the contributors of plastic pollution.
+Even if we throw our plastics properly on our garbage bins, the fact that we are still buying products and items wrapped in plastic still makes us one of the contributors to plastic pollution.

 So as the first step to making a real change to ourselves and to the world, let us reduce our plastic consumption as much as possible.